 The QAPconnect.ini settings file makes many popular file managers work with Quick Access Popup.
-You can find this file in QAP's working directory.
+You can find this file in QAP's Settings Folder.

 When configured for your file manager and selected in the QAP Options dialog box, File managers tab, these settings allow QAP to change folder or open new folder in your file manager.